OCD and Anxiety

 Why Choose Rogers

-Our new residential OCD, Anxiety, and Depression Center for adolescents (age 13 to 17) offers the care, hope, and support for children with a primary diagnosis of an anxiety disorder with significant co-occurring depression.
+Our residential OCD, Anxiety, and Depression Center for adolescents (age 13 to 17) offers the care, hope, and support for children with a primary diagnosis of an anxiety disorder with significant co-occurring depression.
+Located in Oconomowoc, Wisconsin, patients can expect a stay of eight to nine weeks, but timing is depending on each patient’s individual progress and situation.

-Led by a board-certified psychiatrist, our multi-disciplinary team works together adolescents in our care to address their OCD and anxiety through cognitive behavioral therapy (CBT), exposure and response prevention (ERP), and behavioral activation.
-To address a child’s depression we also incorporate dialectical behavior therapy (DBT) components throughout treatment in both individual and group settings.
+Led by a board-certified psychiatrist, our multi-disciplinary team works together with adolescents in our care to address their OCD and anxiety.
+Patients will participate in cognitive behavioral therapy (CBT), exposure and response prevention (ERP), and behavioral activation.
+To address a child’s depression we also incorporate dialectical behavior therapy (DBT) components throughout treatment.